Kanban Roles: The Right Work, Done Right

 Refining the Response: Service Delivery Manager

 Effectively, the person in this role helps the team do their work right.
-She focuses on increasing delivery speed, reducing costs and shortening the response to market demand.
+They focus on increasing delivery speed, reducing costs, and shortening the response to market demand

 Optimize workflow efficiency

 The SDM is responsible for the smooth flow of task execution; on eliminating blockers and keeping the focus on finishing work instead of starting it.

 As a catalyst for positive change, the SDM ensures a fit for purpose service delivery in which work items flow as quicky and smoothly as possible.

 The Cumulative Flow Diagram (CFD) is one of SDM’s most powerful tools when it comes to spotting bottlenecks.
 It displays all process states as colored bands.
 If the bands start expanding, this means the SDM needs to pay closer attention to the increasing WIP trend hindering the workflow efficiency.

 Daily standup are a great opportunity for the SDM to gather the team around and help maintain a streamlined, obstacle-free workflow with a focus on delivery

 Typically standing in front of the Kanban board, the SDM will focus on the work that’s nearly done, figuring out the ways of completing it as soon as possible.
 When there’s a task that’s been on the board for a long time, the SDM investigates and communicates the reasons behind the delays.

 The Aging Char is an indispensable tool when one needs to track how much time current work spends in progress.
 Acting quickly is vital as older tasks that haven’t been dealt with generateflow deb, rendering the workflow unstable and unpredictable